-In FY21, pursuant to a required rule review, TBAE was able to do a full self-evaluation of all of TBAE's rules.
-Additionally, TBAE will continue to evaluate throughout the strategic planning period with the goal of reducing any barriers to the economic prosperity of Texas and making the agency more effective and efficient in achieving its core mission and will report any additional recommendations to the Governor's office.
+The Texas Board of Architectural Examiners evaluated its enabling legislation, adopted rules and policies, and internal processes and determined that our agency does not encounter or impose redundancies or impediments that pose barriers to the economic prosperity of Texans or reduce the agency's effectiveness and efficiency in achieving its core mission.
+In FY21, pursuant to a required rule review, TBAE conducted a full self-evaluation of all TBAE rules and did not identify any such redundancies or impediments.
+TBAE will continue to evaluate its operations throughout the strategic planning period with the goal of reducing any barriers to the economic prosperity of Texas and making the agency more effective and efficient in achieving its core mission.
+If any redundancies or impediments are identified, they will be reported to the Governor's office.